overlay

 People don’t share an ad because the surfactant-to-dirt ratio is good.
 People engaged with the Ariel ads because it meant something to them, not to the detergent.
 It struck a chord because it reflected the quiet realities in people’s homes.
 Repetition is monotonous only if the story never changes.

 Ariel never lost its original insight.
-Rather, it had unpeeled fresh layers — of guilt, legacy, visibility, exhaustion — all hanging from the same central thread.
-In the process, it built a campaign that felt like a conversation, rather than like a broadcast.
+Rather, it had peeled back fresh layers — of guilt, legacy, visibility, exhaustion — all hanging from the same central thread.
+In the process, it built a campaign that felt like a conversation, rather than a broadcast.

 Emotion causes motion.